NVriezen/ZelEngineDocs/source/basics/entities.rst

 Index
 """""
 The bottom 24 bits, 0 to 23, represent an index.
-With this index an entity can be identified as it represents it's position in an array, from here on called entity spot.
+With this index an entity can be identified as it represents its position in an array, from here on called entity spot.
 Components can use this entity index to map components to that particular entity.

 Generational Index